pdebuyl/euroscipy_document/report.rst

 General organization
 ====================

-We had about XXX participants registered to the conference, for either the tutorials, the scientific conference or both.
+We had about 200 participants registered to the conference, for either the tutorials (185), the scientific conference (130) or both (about 210 individual participants).
 Participants arrived without problems at the conference location and received badges and information on site.
 The capacity of the rooms was sufficient.